 - 1.5 litre wet grinding jar with stainless steel body and flat polycarbonate lid.

 Compared to other mixer grinders, it has a smaller chutney jar.
 But, in terms of grinding efficiency, the mixer grinder does a pretty decent job.
-You can make various curry paste, chutney and ginger-garlic paste quickly.
+You can make various curry pastes, chutney, and ginger-garlic paste quickly.

 Just like all other options, Philips HL7756 also has 2 prong blades.
 What we found is that the grinding efficiency of the chutney jar is pretty great as it is smaller in size with less diameter and the blades are close to the bottom surface.